cnu-2021/cnu-w05-workshop/README.md

 - Could the code style be improved?

 Note that the people in your Zoom breakout room today are very likely not the same people you will review on STACK.

+### Learn more

+If you'd like to learn more about code review, and more generally what we mean by writing "good code", I would recommend [this worksheet from MIT](https://web.mit.edu/6.005/www/fa15/classes/04-code-review/#reading_4_code_review).
+The code examples use Java, not Python, but should still be understandable; the general principles are the same in any language.